ethereum-optimism/optimism/rollup-node.md

 [random]: https://eips.ethereum.org/EIPS/eip-4399

-A deposit is an L2 transaction that has been submitted on L1, via a transaction sent to the [L2 deposit feed contract][deposit-feed].
+A deposit is an L2 transaction that has been submitted on L1, via a transaction sent to the [deposit feed contract][deposit-feed].

 While deposits are notably (but not only) used to "deposit" (bridge) ETH and tokens to L2, the word *deposit* should be understood as "a transaction *deposited* to L2".

 The L1 attributes are read from the L1 block header, while deposits are read from the block's log entries.
-Refer to the [**L2 deposit feed contract specification**][deposit-feed] for details on how deposits are encoded as log entries.
+Refer to the [**deposit feed contract specification**][deposit-feed] for details on how deposits are encoded as log entries.

 [deposit-feed-spec]: TODO